microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     ![update_rd1](images/update_rd2.png)

     * **Create Deployments & Services in AKS** will create the deployments and services in AKS as per the configuration specified in **mhc-aks.yaml** file.
-The Pod, for the first time will pull the latest docker image.
+The Pod, for the first time will pull up the latest docker image.

-    * **Update image in AKS** will pull the appropriate image corresponding to the BuildID from the repository specified, and deploys the docker image to the **mhc-front pod** running in AKS.
+    * **Update image in AKS** will pull up the appropriate image corresponding to the BuildID from the repository specified, and deploys the docker image to the **mhc-front pod** running in AKS.

 1. Click on the **Variables** section under the release definition, update **ACR** and **SQL server** values for **Process Variables** with the details noted earlier while configuring the environment.
 Click on the **Save** button.